AntaraDas1/JISTECHFEST/README.md

-# Football Project with Vue.js
+# Football Project with html , css and js

 > You can learn Standings, Results and Goal Kings.<br/>
 > - Spor Toto Super League<br/>